phylum-dev/documentation/docs/support/security.md

 # Security

-Phylum was founded by a team of security researchers at heart, and we take the security of our tooling seriously.
+At Veracode, security is job number one.
+We consider security in everything we do to ensure the trustworthiness of the tools and services we provide.

 ## Reporting security issues

 We love coordinated disclosure!
-Please email [dl-phylum-engineering@veracode.com](mailto:dl-phylum-engineering@veracode.com) to start a conversation!
+Please email [grc@veracode.com](mailto:grc@veracode.com) to start a conversation!
 We'll coordinate a secure communication mechanism first, then evaluate the reported issue(s) and keep you apprised each step of the way.